mehrabqmh/devops-notes/README.md

 #### devops-notes
-DevOps related notes for later or other user can take benefits
+DevOps related notes for later use or maybe other user can take benefit.